Therapeutic Recreation Director

 INCREDI-BOWLS Bowling League

-Bowling League for Special Needs is a 12-week bowling league for persons with special needs ages 5 and up.
-League play takes place on Saturdays during the months of January through March.
-At the conclusion of the league, we will host an awards banquet where participants receive recognition and a trophy.
-Come join us for 12-weeks of fun and learn a new skill!
-Spring 2022 will be announced soon.
+Bowling League for Special Needs is a 6-week bowling league for persons with developmental disabilities ages 5 and up.
+League play takes place on Tuesdays from 4-5:30pm during the months of February through March.
+The League will take place at Buffaloe Bowl in Mebane.
+The cost is $40 per bowler which includes 2 games and shoe rentals each Tuesday.
+Also included is a league t-shirt and trophy.
+Come join us for 6-weeks of fun and learn a new skill!
+The next league will take place in 2023.

 Special Olympics - Spring Games